elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Total attoREP Staked on the Market, as an unsigned 256-bit integer.
+* (string) Total attoREP Staked on the Market, as a stringified unsigned integer.

 ### augur.api.Market.getUniverse(p, callback)